Search powers: When the police can search you, your home or your things

 The search can’t go beyond what you’ve agreed to.
 For example, if the police have asked you for permission to search your living room, and you’ve agreed to this, they can’t then also go off and search your bedroom.
 You might also have only agreed to them searching for a limited time – like 15 minutes.

 You can withdraw your consent at any time, and the police then have to stop the search straightaway, unless something has happened to give them a legal power to keep searching – for example, they’ve found illegal drugs.
-But in that case, there are also some things the police have to do before they can keep searching, including giving you some important information about your rights (see below, “Your rights if the police use a statutory search power”).
+But in that case, there are also some things the police have to do before they can keep searching, including giving you some important information about your rights, see below, “Searching you personally”.

 If you’re under 14, you can’t legally consent to a police search, unless you’ve been found driving a vehicle and there’s no-one else in the car who’s 14 or older.